- What is punishment?

 It is very stressful and upsetting for him and will damage the bond and friendship between the two of you.

-It will slow down the speed at which he learns what you are trying to teach him today and it will also interfere with his ability to learn new behaviours quickly in the future
+It will slow down the speed at which he learns what you are trying to teach him today and it will also interfere with his ability to learn new behaviors quickly in the future

 What about corrections?